Global shipping rates slump in latest sign of economic slowdown

 The Baltic index has lost a quarter of its value since the start of the year, and dry-bulk is not the only shipping market under pressure.

-The Harpex Shipping Index , which tracks container rates, has dropped by 30 per cent since June 2018.
+The Harpex Shipping Index CHT-IDX-HARPX, which tracks container rates, has dropped by 30 per cent since June 2018.

 As a measure of the demand for shipping manufactured goods from producers to consumers, container rates are also seen as a leading economic indicator.